-Onions are very easy and cheap to grow, with just a little work and a couple of pounds you can grow hundreds of onions that will last an entire year.
+Ever wondered about growing onions from seed?
+Onions are very easy and cheap to grow.
+With just a little work and a couple of pounds, you can grow hundreds of onions that will last an entire year.

-When it comes to growing onions many people automatically assume that growing onions from sets is the way to go, however growing from seed gives a more reliable crop that is less likely to bolt and will store for at least 9 months.
-I’d always recommend growing onions from seeds rather than sets.
+When it comes to growing onions, many people automatically assume that growing onions from sets is the way to go.
+But growing from seed gives a more reliable crop that is less likely to bolt and will store for at least 9 months.
+We’d always recommend growing onions from seeds rather than onion sets.

-There are a lot of wonderful varieties that can be grown from seed with the range being far greater than sets.
-You can also find a range of seeds that are grown as giant onions which are great for shows or just grown for bragging rights.
+There are a lot of wonderful onion varieties that can be grown from seed with the range being far greater than sets.
+You can also find a range of seeds that are grown as giant onions, which are great for shows or just grown for bragging rights.

 Sowing can begin as early as February indoors for large onions, with sowings in March producing average sized onions and those sown later in April giving small onions which are handy in the kitchen.

-Two inch plugs, soil blocks or deep roottrainers are ideal for sowing seeds in.
-A good multipurpose composts should be used as this will have all the nutrients needed to get the plants growing strongly over the coming weeks.
+5 cm (2in) plugs, soil blocks or deep roottrainers are ideal for growing onions from seeds.
+A good multi-purpose compost should be used as this will have all the nutrients needed to get the plants growing strongly over the coming weeks.

 Sow two seeds per pot and cover with a very fine dusting of compost.
-A light watering will make sure there is a good contact between the seed and soil which is essential for good germination.
+A light watering will make sure there is good contact between the seed and soil, which is essential for good germination.

-Germination for onions can take up to two weeks but once the seedlings are big enough to handle they should be thinned to just one plant per container.
+Germination for onions can take up to two weeks, but once the onion seedlings are big enough to handle, they should be thinned to just one plant per container.

 These plants need to be kept indoors for several weeks, a windowsill or unheated greenhouse are best suited to this.